Funded in part by the Stanley-UI Foundation Support Organization

 - Main research problems/questions

-- Detailed plan of research in destination county
+- Methods and/or approaches/Detailed plan of research in destination country

-- UI International Health Insurance is required at a cost of $1.15/day.
+- UI International Health Insurance is required.
 The University of Iowa mandates international health insurance for all UI students traveling abroad for educational purposes—studying abroad, interning, conducting research, performing a rotation, presenting at a conference, or any other educationally-related activity abroad.
 This “blanket” insurance coverage is provided through Cultural Insurance Services International (CISI).
 More information can be found on our International Travel Insurance Plan FAQs page.

 Stanley applicants must include these insurance costs in their proposed budgets.